 Background

+As of this writing, emissions trading occurs primarily in the United States in response to domestic and international legislation.
+Emissions trading is expected to gain importance elsewhere in the world but has not to date achieved significant market penetration.

-The SO2 Emission Allowance Market was created as a result of Title IV of the Clean Air Act of 1990.
-The primary goal set as a reduction of annual SO2 emissions by 10 million tons below 1980 levels.
-This reduction was to be achieved in two phases.
+The US SO2 Emission Allowance Market was created as a result of Title IV of the Clean Air Act of 1990.
+The primary goal of this act is the reduction of annual SO2 emissions by 10 million tons below 1980 levels.
+This reduction is to be achieved in two phases.

 Phase I began in 1995 and eventually applied to 445 units which managed to reduce their emissions 40% below their mandated level of 8.7 million tons of SO2.
-Phase II begins in the year 2000 and will apply even tighter limits on over 2000 individual emitting units.
+Phase II begins in 2000 and will apply even tighter limits on over 2000 individual emitting units.

-The cornerstone of the program is the fact that unit owners can choose to meet their emission limitations by a using different methods and which method they use is determined by their own economic interests.
-For example, users can switch to lower sulfur fuels or even install control equipment to lower sulfur emissions.
+The cornerstone of the program is the fact that unit owners can choose to meet their emission limitations by using different methods and which method they use is determined by their own economic interests.
+For example, users can switch to lower sulfur fuels or install control equipment to lower sulfur emissions.
 Users also have the option to change nothing and simply purchase emission allowances in the open market in order to comply with mandated reductions.

 It is this ability to choose the most cost effective option that drives the allowance trading program.
 The allowances themselves are all held in the EPA’s Allowance Tracking System (ATS) and it is this system that provides an efficient means of monitoring compliance with the Acid Rain Program.
-Every participating unit, corporation, organization, broker, trader or individual that holds allowances must have an ATS account.
+Every participating US unit, corporation, organization, broker, trader or individual that holds allowances must have an ATS account.
 These accounts are the official records for allowance holdings and transfers with respect to compliance purposes and each allowance has a unique serial number.
 Any party wishing to hold allowances may open an ATS account and appoint an Authorized Account Representative.
 It is that Authorized Account Representative that signs the Allowance Transfer Forms that are used to move allowances between accounts.
-Allowances are initially issued by EPA to affected units based on emissions levels from the baseline period (1985-1987).
+Allowances are initially issued by the Environmental Protection Agency (EPA) to affected units based on emissions levels from the baseline period (1985-1987).
 How those unit owners choose to utilize the allowances after allocation is then driven by their own economic best interests with respect to compliance with their emissions limitations.

+Current Market

 The market initially focussed on the trading of the underlying allowances with dealers assuming proprietary positions and facilitating the movement of allowances from long market participants to short market participants.
 Over the last couple of years option trading has been introduced and activity in options has added a new dimension to the market.
 Options have added flexibility to both natural and dealer participants as they seek to meet needs and manage exposures.

-Current Market

 Since its inception the SO2 allowance program has been a tremendous success.
-Participants have consistently complied with limits that have been imposed and also have paid the necessary penalties when they have been imposed for violations of emission levels.
+Participants have consistently complied with limits that have been imposed and have also paid the necessary penalties when they have been imposed for violations of emission levels.

 An active broker/dealer market has evolved with over 10 dealers posting bids and offers on a daily basis through 6-7 brokers.
 These parties have worked together to facilitate transfers of more than 9.5 million allowances between economically distinct entities in 1998.
 This figure represents a more than 10 fold increase over the volume of allowances traded in 1994, the first year of the program.

-OTC trading of these allowances generally occurs between the hours of 9am EPT and 5pm EPT.
-However, given the nature of OTC markets it is not unusual for trades to occur outside of these hours.
-The internet trading of allowances will occur from 9:30am EPT to 4pm EPT.

 Significant Future Developments